Final Grade Calculator

 Here at Omni we cannot write your motivational letter or polish your CV, but still, we would like to offer as much help as we can.
 As we have discussed, your grades are a typical way to prove your knowledge, but not all places use the same grading system.
 Fear not, because here is where our Omnicalculators can prove very helpful for you.

 For starters you can calculate your high school GPA or your college GPA.
 These can be very important if you're applying for a position abroad since GPA is the de facto international standard for grades.
 What's more, some colleges have their own way to re-evaluate your grades; generally using a weighted average.
-Here we can recommend that you use our weighted average calculator to make this process as easy as possible.

 Final exam and anxiety, how to balance now and then sensibly